 An evident consequence of the opinions just cited is, that there exists not a unity like that which we find in the apostolic times, and that it is not even sought.
 The movements which we witness are national.
-We have *a* free church of Scotland, *a* free church of the Canton of Vaud, *an* evangelical church of Geneva, and *the* reformed churches of France.|
+We have a free church of Scotland, a free church of the Canton of Vaud, *an* evangelical church of Geneva, and the reformed churches of France.¦

 Now, what is the scriptural idea of the Church?

 I leave aside the idea of the invisible church, an idea which is not found in the Bible.
 An invisible assembly is almost nonsense.
-There *will be* a universal Church manifested in glory
+There *will* be a universal Church manifested in glory

-| It is the reproduction of Mr. F. Olivier&#8217;s views, with this difference, that Mr. Olivier makes the Church consist of all the believers between *the first and the second coming of Jesus;* and the constitution of the Evangelical Church of Geneva makes it consist of all the regenerate, an expression which must embrace also the believers of the Old Testament.
+¦ It is the reproduction of Mr. F. Olivier's views, with this difference, that Mr. Olivier makes the Church consist of all the believers between *the first and the second coming of Jesus*; and the constitution of the Evangelical Church of Geneva makes it consist of all the regenerate, an expression which must embrace also the believers of the Old Testament.

-| I know not if our brethren of France have advanced a step in their ecclesiastical ideas, and rejected the idea of *a* reformed church of France.
-In general, they speak of *the* reformed churches of France; but they speak also of *a* church, and the projected constituent assembly seems about to unite the reformed churches in a body.
+¦ I know not if our brethren of France have advanced a step in their ecclesiastical ideas, and rejected the idea of *a* reformed church of France.
+In general, they speak of *the* reformed churches of France; but they speak also of *a* church, and the projected constituent assembly seem about to unite the reformed churches in a body.
 Some explanations would be desirable on this subject.
 Nobody, at this time, should seek to create embarrassment for them by inducing them to express themselves on that head: not I, at least.
 Their *Address* being only provisional, perhaps we ought not to seek in it anything but a language long used.
-However this be, speak they of *the* churches or of *a* reformed church, it is a question always of a church of *France,* or of the churches of *France.*
+However this be, speak they of *the* churches or of *a* reformed church, it is a question always of a church of *France*, of the churches of *France*.

 {100}

-in the day of Christ.| Far from being invisible, it will be seen in all the glory of its Head.
+in the day of Christ.¦ Far from being invisible, it will be seen in all the glory of its Head.
 The children of God, alas! are but too often hidden in the world; and in this sense one may speak of an invisible church.
 In this case, where is the city set on a hill? where is the light which the Lord would not put under a bushel?
 To say church is to say assembly.
-Air.
-Olivier makes use of this word to say that, since believers have never been all assembled, there has been no assembly, nor church consequently, except by a figure which consists in speaking of a part for the whole.
+Mr. Olivier makes use of this word to say that, since believers have never been all assembled, there has been no assembly, nor church consequently, except by a figure which consists in speaking of a part for the whole.

-The word of God, on the contrary, speaks positively, as of a matter of faith, of an assembly&#8212;of a church on earth responsible for the manifestation of the glory of Jesus and of a Father&#8217;s love&#8212;of a body acting by its members.
+The word of God, on the contrary, speaks positively, as of a matter of faith, of an assembly -- of a church on earth responsible for the manifestation of the glory of Jesus and of a Father's love -- of a body acting by its members.

-I do not insist upon the Church as about to be, at a future period, gathered completely in heaven, because I suppose we all own it.| I do not speak of a particular local church formed in each city, because I recognize them in the word; I suppose as nearly all our brethren do.
+I do not insist upon the Church as about to be, at a future period, gathered completely in heaven, because I suppose we all own it.¦ I do not speak of a particular local church formed in each city, because I recognize them in the word; I suppose as nearly all our brethren do.
 When the question is about sects and denominations, this subject becomes, it is true, important.
 I speak of the *Church* on earth.
 Now what I find in the word is an assembly on earth formed in the unity of one body by the Holy Ghost *come down from heaven*, the Head being in heaven.

 It will be remarked, that the fact that the Holy Spirit is